Jensemon/PBC_API/README.md

 ```
 localhost:8000/block
 ```
-Note that the POST request needs to be urlencoded.
+The POST request needs to be urlencoded.

 ### Validate Blockchain
 A GET request to